Research Programs

 - Julie Thomas (Max Weber Center)

-- Barbara Triandoum (University of the Antilles-Guyana)
+- Barbara Triandoum (University of the Antilles and Guyana)

-- Patrick Fougeyrollas (Laval University, Quebec City)
+- Patrick Fougeyrollas (Laval University in Quebec City)

 - Isabelle Wallach (University of Quebec in Montreal).